BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 Every object is an instance of some type, so “object” and “instance” are interchangeable.
 But in this chapter I use “instance” to indicate that I am talking about a programmer-defined type.

-A state diagram that shows an object and its attributes is called an *object diagram*; see Figure 15.1.
+A state diagram that shows an object and its fields is called an *object diagram*; see Figure 15.1.

 ```@eval
 using ThinkJulia